Insidiae/perpetual-testing-initiative/Round 1/curriculum.md

 7. [Online Japanese N1 Course](https://www.udemy.com/course/japanese-n1-course/)

 ## Misc.
 Project Grab Bag

+This is a list of some of my project-based online course backlogs.
+I'll be using some of these projects, though I'll most likely be tweaking them for my own purposes as I do the Main Curriculum courses.

 - [Build Responsive Real-World Websites with HTML and CSS](https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/)
 - [The Complete JavaScript Course 2022: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/) - Forkify App Project